moveit/moveit_tutorials/doc/opw_kinematics/opw_kinematics_tutorial.rst

     opw_kinematics_joint_offsets: [0.0, -1.57079632679, 0, 0, 0, 0]
     opw_kinematics_joint_sign_corrections: [-1, 1, 1, -1, 1, -1]

 The meaning of the parameters can best be understood with a sketch and some tinkering.
-The plugin will print ``ROS_ERROR``s on startup if they do not match your URDF, so you can safely guess and test if needed:
+The plugin will print a ``ROS_ERROR`` on startup if they do not match your URDF, so you can safely guess and test if needed:

 .. image:: images/opw.png